Graceland: Notable visitors

 According to Elvis Presley's Enterprises, staff at Graceland informally kept a list of celebrities who had visited in the first years following Elvis's death.
 This practice was not formalized for a decade.
 Muhammad Ali, who was a friend of Elvis, was an early celebrity visitor in 1978, as was singer Paul Simon.
 He toured Graceland in the early 80s and afterward wrote a song of the same name; it was the title track of his Grammy-winning album Graceland.

 During the Joshua Tree Tour in 1987, U2 toured Graceland.
 The footage was filmed for the film Rattle & Hum.
-During the visit, drummer, Larry Mullen Jr., sat on Elvis Presley's motorcycle -- against the rules for Graceland visitors.
+During the visit, drummer, Larry Mullen Jr., sat on Elvis Presley's motorcycle—against the rules for Graceland visitors.

+In 1991, Jimmy Carter was the first person to have served as U.S. president to visit Graceland.
+Carter, who was previously outspoken about his personal friendship with Elvis, visited during his daughter Amy's graduation from Memphis College of Art.

 On June 30, 2006, then US President George W. Bush hosted Japanese Prime Minister Junichiro Koizumi for a tour of the mansion.
 It was one of the few private residences on United States soil to have been the site of an official joint-visit by a sitting US president and a serving head of a foreign government.
 On August 6, 2010, Prince Albert II, Head of State of the Principality of Monaco, and his fiancée (now Princess of Monaco) Charlene Wittstock, toured Graceland while vacationing in the US.
 On May 26, 2013, Paul McCartney of The Beatles visited Graceland.
 Prince William and Prince Harry, while in Memphis for a friend's wedding, visited Graceland on May 2, 2014.

-The home has also been visited by former US President Jimmy Carter; the late Duchess of Devonshire, the sitting ambassadors of India, France, China, Korea and Israel to the United States; as well as several US governors, members of the US Congress, and at least two Nobel Prize winners, namely singer-songwriter Bob Dylan, a Literature Prize laureate, and the former President of Costa Rica, Oscar Arias, a Peace Prize honoree, who visited it on October 10, 2001.
+The home was visited by the Duchess of Devonshire, the sitting ambassadors of India, France, China, Korea and Israel to the United States; as well as several US governors, members of the US Congress, and at least two Nobel Prize winners, namely singer-songwriter Bob Dylan, a Literature Prize laureate, and the former President of Costa Rica, Oscar Arias, a Peace Prize honoree, who visited on October 10, 2001.

 In May 2016, Graceland welcomed a newlywed couple as its 20 millionth visitor.

 In June 2022, actors Austin Butler and Tom Hanks visited the mansion and were interviewed virtually by the Good Morning America news program from the Jungle Room to talk about their biographical film Elvis.

+In March 2026, US President Donald Trump visited Graceland, where he signed a replica of a guitar used by Elvis.